kyangchat-hosea/MySeller-Global-Store-Sales/README.md

 ![Category and GDP Analysis](https://github.com/kyangchat-hosea/MySeller-Global-Store-Sales/blob/main/Images/Myseller%20Category%20and%20GDP.png)

 - Across Category, Beverages had the most interesting recent trend and started trending down on 2019, falling by 76.48% ($9,225,893.3) in 2 years.
-- Sub-Saharan Africa accounted for 45.69% of Sum of Total Revenue.
+- Sub-Saharan Africa Countries accounted for 45.69% of Total Revenue.

 ## Recommendation